-It is required that the permittee submit for review any local limits that are developed to the Division of Water Quality for review.
-If local limits are developed it is required that the permittee perform an annual evaluation of the need to revise or develop technically based local limits for pollutants of concern, to implement the general and specific prohibitions $40 \ CFR$ , Part 403.5(a) and Part 403.5(b).
-This evaluation may indicate that present local limits are sufficiently protective, need to be revised or should be developed.
+The permittee will be required to perform an annual evaluation of the need to revise or develop technically based local limits to implement the general and specific prohibitions of $40 \, CFR$, Part 403.5(a) and Part 403.5(b).
+This evaluation may indicate that present local limits are sufficiently protective, or that they must be revised.
+As part of this evaluation, the permit requires quarterly influent and effluent monitoring for metals and yearly organic toxics listed in R317-8-7.5 and sludge monitoring for potential pollutants listed in $40 \, CFR \, 503$.